 Related blog: The different types and purposes of collars for dogs

-Great for dogs with neck issues who can’t wear a collar.
-For other dogs, it’s best to wait until you’ve completed their lead training before switching to a dog harness.
-That’s because a harness lets your dog pull with their whole body weight, so makes it harder to stand your ground when they want to go their own way.
+Some dogs have neck issues and can’t wear a collar, but if you’re going down the dog harness route it’s best to wait until you’ve completed their lead training before switching to it.
+A harness lets your dog pull with their whole body weight, so makes it harder to stand your ground when they want to go their own way.

 No-pull dog harness